More ...

 Six walks for Remembering Together

-A project jointly led in East Lothian by artists Barbara Gardner-Rowell and Sophie Ferguson aims to map six community walking trails this summer – and they would appreciate your help and your recommendations.
+A project jointly led in East Lothian by artists Barbara Gardner-Rowell and Sophie Ferguson has mapped six community walking trails, which opened in 2023.

 Remembering Together is a national initiative by Greenspace Scotland and the Scottish Government in response to the Covid-19 pandemic.

-The project in East Lothian, shaped by talking to the community, will map a series of walking trails across the region that reflect the daily walking practice that people adopted in lockdown, when we were restricted to walking for one hour and within a five-mile radius of home.
+In East Lothian, the project created walking trails to reflect the daily practice that people adopted in lockdown, when we were restricted to walking for one hour and within five miles of home.

 Partners